amartyabose/QuantumDynamicsCLI.jl/docs/src/documentation/ParseInput.md

 Finally, if one does not intend on using TTM, we suggest using TEMPO for accessing long memory lengths efficiently.
 This is chosen by setting `method = "TEMPO"`.

-For all the TTM-based methods, the memory length in terms of number of time-steps is set through the parameter, `rmax`.
-For `method = "TEMPO"`, the memory length is set through the parameter, `kmax`.
+In this family of methods, the non-Markovian memory is incorporated explicitly by specifying the number of time-steps it spans.
+For all the TTM-based methods, this memory length is set through the parameter, `rmax`.
+For `method = "TEMPO"`, it is set through the parameter, `kmax`.

+Every method has a separate set of parameters that handle the balance between accuracy and efficiency.
+In case of "QuAPI-TTM", that parameter is called `cutoff` and it is by default set to $10^{-10}$.
+All paths with absolute value of amplitude below this cutoff are ignored.

+In the case of "Blip-TTM", the accuracy is set via the maximum number of blips allowed, `max_blips`.
+If this is set to $-1$, that means all blips are included.

+For "TEMPO-TTM", the accuracy is set through the tensor network evaluation parameters.
+The `cutoff` of the singular value decomposition, and the maximum bond dimension, `maxdim`, used in obtaining the matrix product state representation of the path amplitude tensor are the two parameters that are used for controlling the accuracy.
+The default values of these two parameters are
+$10^{-10}$ and $1000$ respectively.